core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure response message with the Group Flag set to 1, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

-Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that upon the establishment of a new Security Context, the client does not reset its own replay windows in its Recipient Contexts, unless otherwise specified by the application (see {{sec-group-key-management}}).
+Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client does not reset its own replay windows in its Recipient Contexts, unless otherwise specified by the application (see {{sec-group-key-management}}).

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}}.
-If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrive the associated public key.
+If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.